Commitment to Indigenous Communities and Nations in North America

 Education

-As a leading research university with a mission to “discover, preserve and disseminate knowledge, to educate the next generation of global citizens,” Cornell has established educational programs and partnerships specifically geared toward meeting this goal for Indigenous students.
+As a leading research university with a mission to “discover, preserve and disseminate knowledge” and “to educate the next generation of global citizens,” Cornell has established educational programs and partnerships specifically geared toward meeting this goal for Indigenous students.
 These include pre-college programs for high school youth and dedicated university staff to assist prospective students navigating the admissions and financial aid process.
-Once enrolled, Cornell offers Indigenous students academic guidance and support from a committed community of staff, faculty and peers from across campus, including those affiliated with the American Indian and Indigenous Studies Program (AIISP).
-To recruit Indigenous graduate students, the university also actively partners with AIISP and the Graduate School.
-Cornell participates in off-campus programs, such as the national and regional conferences of the American Indian Science and Engineering Society (AISES), and has hosted on-campus programs for Indigenous students from across the United States to preview the graduate experience.
+Once enrolled, Cornell offers Indigenous students academic guidance and support from a committed community of staff, faculty and peers, including those affiliated with the American Indian and Indigenous Studies Program (AIISP).
+Each year, AIISP hosts Promising Futures, which provides an immersive on-campus experience for North American Indigenous high school students.

 Research